FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: More details on techniques for efficient score FPE computation

-where $p_{\bm{v}}$ is a distribution of random vector $\bm{v}\in\mathbb{R}^D$.
-We observe that the performance may degrade by using $\hat{\mathcal{R}}_{\text{FP}}$, which may due to the inaccurate approximation to the exact score FPE.
-Therefore, a further study is required to have lower computation costs while preventing the deterioration in the performance.
+where $p_{\bm{v}}$ is the distribution of a random vector $\bm{v}\in\mathbb{R}^D$.
+However, the performance may be degraded by using the estimate in Eq.~\eqref{eq:proj_v} possibly because of the inaccurate approximation of the exact score FPE.
+Hence, we will need further study on lowering the computation costs while preventing performance degradation.